 Regular local meetings/potluck (weekly – monthly)

-Learn woodworking, sewing, cheesemaking, bee keeping, offgrid power, music, spinning, blacksmith, pottery, harekeke, (arts, crafts & trades of all kinds) etc.
+Learn/teach; woodworking, sewing, cheesemaking, bee keeping, offgrid power, music, spinning, blacksmith, pottery, harekeke, (arts, crafts & trades of all kinds) etc.

 We are starting Life B here in New Zealand and hope the idea and the network will spread across oceans and borders everywhere.

-The regional areas small enough that it makes it possible for groups to get together, swap produce, teach and learn, plan, coordinate and celebrate.
+Regional areas small enough that it makes it possible for groups to get together, swap produce, teach and learn, plan, coordinate and celebrate.
 The areas are more a tool for coordination of things like food production rather than a way of separating people into small groups, we are all part of Life B.

-i.e. You’re travelling and keen to wwoof, or would just like some participatory experience of the self sufficient lifestyle.
+Would like some participatory experience of the self sufficient lifestyle.

-You’re looking for somewhere to settle and try the lifestyle for a longer time.
+looking for somewhere to settle and try the lifestyle for a longer time.

-Like a mycelial network of micro ecovillages distributed across the planet, clusters and threads of selfsufficiency and eco authenticity.
+Like a mycelial network of micro ecovillages distributed across the planet, clusters and threads of self sufficiency and eco authenticity.